 2005 presented a number of challenges for Isis' management.
 In the face of these challenges, management achieved most of its objectives and made significant progress in the areas discussed below.
 However, 2005 had its disappointments.
-Most notably, Isis did not meet its partnering objectives for the year.
-Further, the price of Isis' stock did not appreciably increase from the previous year.
-Therefore, the Compensation Committee recommended to the Board a corporate performance bonus guideline of 80%, with the guideline for a year in which most objectives were achieved by the Company being 100%, and a salary increase guideline of 4.5% for all employees, including Isis' executive officers.
+Most notably, Isis did not meet its partnering and related revenue objectives for the year.
+Further, the price of Isis' stock suffered a significant decline over the year.
+Therefore, the Compensation Committee recommended to the Board a corporate performance bonus guideline of 80%, with the guideline for a year in which all objectives were achieved by the Company being 100%, and a salary increase guideline of 4.5% for all employees at director level or above, including Isis' executive officers.
 The 2005 accomplishments included: